swv293/dsp/03-command_line.md

 `ls -l`  : Lists the files in long format, including details such as read/write access to individual directories, date last modified and size amongst others.

-`ls -lh` : Same as above but with the h option expresses size in bytes, kilobytes etc.
+`ls -lh` : Same as above but with the -h option expresses size in bytes, kilobytes etc.

-`ls -lah`: Same as above but with all the dot files included as well, due to a option.
+`ls -lah`: Same as above but with all the dot files included as well, due to -a option.

 `ls -t`  : Same as the ls command, but is sorted in the order of when the files were modified last (lastest first), before arranging in a lexicological manner.